ohmygodihatethisgame/ohmygodihatethisgame/README.md

 xe/xem 15 selective mutism
 i like stuff :p talk 2 me if you wanna know abt me

-this game fucking sucks go outside
+this game fucking sucks a lot of you need to go outside